-13. The existing frequency assignment of 90 MHz of spectrum in the 2.5/2.6 GHz band will expire in March 2024.
-Separately, the assignee of 15 MHz of spectrum in the 850 MHz band, the assignment of which was due to expire in November 2023 originally, returned the spectrum early in June 2021 after obtaining the CA's approval.
-Following the successful conclusion of the auction for assignment of the spectrum in October 2021 after public consultation, the returned spectrum in the 850 MHz band was assigned in December 2021.
-OFCA will coordinate with the existing and new assignees of the spectrum in the 2.5/2.6 GHz band to ensure smooth handover of the spectrum concerned in March 2024.
+15. The existing frequency assignment of 90 MHz of spectrum in the 2.5/2.6 GHz band will expire in March 2024 and will be re-assigned according to the results of auction conducted in October 2021.
+OFCA will continue to coordinate with the existing and new assignees of the spectrum in the 2.5/2.6 GHz band, through a technical working group set up in September 2022, to ensure smooth handover of the spectrum concerned in March 2024.